lloydtorres/lloydtorres.github.io/projects/stately.md

 <h2>Technical Details</h2>

-<p><strong>Stately</strong> was built from the ground up with the <a href="http://developer.android.com/tools/support-library/index.html">Android Support Library</a> in order to use the latest Material Design elements and tools as a basis for the app.
+<p><strong>Stately</strong> was built from the ground up with <a href="https://developer.android.com/jetpack">Android Jetpack</a> libraries in order to use the latest Material Design elements and tools as a basis for the app.
 Stately uses <a href="https://github.com/google/volley">Volley</a> to communicate with NationStates and its API through a secure connection.
-It then processess the data with <a href="http://jsoup.org/">jsoup</a> and <a href="http://simple.sourceforge.net/">SimpleXML</a>.</p>
+It then processes the data with <a href="http://jsoup.org/">jsoup</a> and <a href="http://simple.sourceforge.net/">SimpleXML</a>.</p>

 <p>Stately also uses the following open-source libraries:</p>

 <ul>
     <li><a href="https://github.com/atteo/evo-inflector">Evo Reflector</a></li>
     <li><a href="https://github.com/SufficientlySecure/html-textview">HtmlTextView</a></li>
+    <li><a href="https://github.com/material-components/material-components-android">Material Components for Android</a></li>
     <li><a href="https://github.com/PhilJay/MPAndroidChart">MPAndroidChart</a></li>
     <li><a href="https://github.com/jpardogo/PagerSlidingTabStrip">PagerSlidingTabStrip</a></li>
     <li><a href="https://github.com/square/picasso">Picasso</a></li>